Comment s'appelle un éleveur de vers à soie

 • A cocoon harvesting and storage room

-• Sometimes even a cocoon processing workshop
+• Sometimes even a cocoon transformation workshop

-Modern silkworm farms integrate cutting-edge equipment to regulate temperature, humidity, ventilation and hygiene as best as possible.
+The modern silkworm farms integrate cutting-edge equipment to regulate temperature, humidity, ventilation and hygiene as best as possible.
 The silkworm can thus create an optimal environment for its insects.

 Certain silkworm farms also welcome the public to present the fascinating world of sericulture.

-Also read: Which country invented silk?
+Also read: Which country invented silk ?

 Understanding Sericulture